PhoebeFritz/LearningJournal/Tutorial Three.md

 #Tutorial on Movement and Jumping
-This is a tutorial to teach you how to add movement to an object as well as allow it to jump while moving in a 3 dimensional space.
+This is a tutorial to teach you how to add movement to an object as well as allow it to jump while moving in a 3-dimensional space.

 ## Prerequisites
 To follow this tutorial, we will be using the following.